payara/Payara-Examples/payara-maven/README.md

 Start Payara server at the standard admin port 4848 and HTTP listener port 8080 and run:

 ```
-mvn install
+mvn clean install
 ```

-This profile `payara4x-remote` will be enabled by default.
+This profile `payara5x-remote` will be enabled by default.

 This will do: